 A Well-Written and Thorough Durable Power of Attorney is a Real Alternative to Guardianship in New Jersey

-Because a guardianship involves a profound loss of freedom and dignity, New Jersey law requires that such arrangements be imposed only when less restrictive alternatives do not exist or have been proven to be ineffective.
+Because a guardianship involves a profound loss of freedom and dignity, New Jersey law requires that such a guardianship be imposed only when less restrictive alternatives do not exist or have been proven to be ineffective.
 Did you know there are effective legal alternatives to a guardianship?
 If you continue reading this page, you will learn about these important alternatives.

-A power of attorney is the grant of legal rights and powers by a person (called the “principal”) to another person or representative (the “agent” or “attorney-in-fact”).
+A power of attorney is a legal document that grants legal rights and powers by a person (called the “principal”) to another person or representative (called the “agent” or “attorney-in-fact”).
 This representative is often referred to as the attorney-in-fact and agent.
 He or she stands in the shoes of the principal and acts for him or her on financial, business, health care decisions and/or personal life care matters.
-In most cases, even when the power of attorney is immediately effective, the principal doesn’t intend for it to be used unless and until he or she becomes incapacitated or incapable of handling his or her affairs.
+In most cases, even when the power of attorney is immediately effective upon signature, the principal doesn’t intend for it to be used unless and until he or she becomes incapacitated or incapable of handling his or her affairs.

 Did you know that in New Jersey…